blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 A [remote patient monitoring](https://blues.com/remote-patient-monitoring/) device that catches missed doses before they become clinical events.
 A Blues Notecard Cell+WiFi riding on a Notecarrier CX wakes every 30 seconds, reads seven snap-action micro-switches inside a standard weekly pillbox, and uploads a cellular event to Notehub **each time a compartment lid is detected open during a scheduled 30-second poll** — no WiFi configuration, no smartphone, and nothing for the patient to set up.

-**What you'll have when you're done:** a battery-powered, cellular-connected 7-day pillbox monitor that reports compartment lid-open events — detected via 30-second polling — in near-real time to Notehub for clinician or caregiver review, and queues a daily adherence summary at the configured summary hour showing exactly which compartments were opened.
-Expected runtime: 5–15 months on a single 2500 mAh LiPo charge (depending on open event frequency).

 ---

 ## 1. Project Overview